 Paperwork and immigration rules.
 The world should be a whole lot more open.
 I feel sick and sad when I see the political pressure for tighter borders and less welcome happening in many countries.

-Right now, Chad and I are working on getting residency in Europe and the bureaucracy makes me want to scream.
+Right now, I am working on getting residency in Europe and the bureaucracy makes me want to scream.